Program-Trace-Optimisation/PTO/README.md

 This repository contains code implementing PTO in Python.
 The library itself is in `pto`, with `tests` and `docs` (in progress).

+# Online demo

+To use PTO in a Google Colab notebook, with some small examples, please click here:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Program-Trace-Optimisation/PTO/blob/main/example.ipynb)

 # Installation